 Another useful and topical source of info for parents is the Vodafone Digital Parenting Magazine.
 Bathampton School aims to circulate a hard copy to all families.

 You can see the latest, and all previous, issues here.
-You can also find information on specific concerns, such as cyberbullying and keep up to date with the must-have apps and social media platforms which are proving so popular with children.
+You can also find information at Parents Guides on specific concerns, such as cyberbullying and keep up to date with the must-have apps and popular social media platforms.

 Bathampton School recommends that every pupil has a Family Tech Agreement at home